onofflink/documentation/pages/mydoc/mydoc_commenting_on_files.md

 #### (6) QGroundControl (QGC) — Ground Control Station
 It  is  used  to  perform  the  pre-flight  tasks  (e.g.,  sensor calibration and parameter tuning) for the Pixhawk autopilot before the multicopter takes off.
 The QGC is also used to receive the light states and send the control commands of the  multicopter  through  wireless  radio  telemetry  during flight tests.

-🔨 `I have a mag calibration issue especially with nose-down and belly-up position` I have a discusstion thread on this issue [px4-autopilot](https://github.com/PX4/PX4-Autopilot/issues/17546)
+🔨 `I have a mag calibration issue especially with nose-down and belly-up position` Check this discusstion thread on the same issue [px4-autopilot](https://github.com/PX4/PX4-Autopilot/issues/17546)

 #### (7) CopterSim—Real-Time Motion Simulation Software
 It is a real-time motion simulation software developed for the Pixhawk/PX4 autopilot system.
 Readers can configure multicopter  models  in  CopterSim,  and  connect  it  to  the Pixhawk autopilot via the USB serial port to achieve indoor HIL simulations.